patternfly/training-scenarios/html-css/module-5/step1-instructions.md

 2) <strong>Set up your new styles file for overriding styles in the card component.</strong> There are two blocks in this file: `:root` targets styles across the entire application and `.pf-c-card` targets styles specifically in the card component.

-Click the <strong>Copy to Editor</strong> button below to add css for the Card component to the myapp.scss file.
+Click the <strong>Copy to Editor</strong> button below to add code for the card component to the myapp.scss file.

 <pre class="file" data-filename="myapp.scss" data-target="replace">
 :root {